 Therefore, we may always obtain a foliation of CMC surfaces if we have Condition \ref{cassump} and $f'>0$.
-When $f'\rightarrow 0$, $g'\geq \frac{1}{2}>0$, and so the leaves do not cross.
+When $f'\rightarrow 0$, $g'\geq \frac{1}{2}>0$, and so the leaves never cross.
 In this case the above parametrisation becomes degenerate, but the hyperbolic planes converge to a maximal plane. \end{proof}

-From such a foliation we may obtain comparison solutions, by simply solving an ordinary differential inequality to obtain a solution (\ref{CompSol}).